 A Japanese pitching phenom whose brilliant, flame-throwing peak was tragically cut short by persistent shoulder injuries.

-For a few dazzling seasons, Kazumi Saito was untouchable.
-Bursting onto the scene with the Fukuoka Daiei Hawks, he possessed a ferocious fastball and a competitive fire that made him the ace of a rising dynasty.
-In 2003 and 2006, he reached the summit, winning the Eiji Sawamura Award, Japan's equivalent of the Cy Young, cementing his status as one of the most dominant pitchers in Nippon Professional Baseball.
-His performances were central to the Hawks' success.
-But his aggressive, max-effort delivery came at a cost.
-A series of debilitating shoulder injuries began a long, frustrating battle for health.
-After 2007, he never pitched in another regular-season game, a career frozen in its prime.
-His story is one of spectacular talent and poignant 'what ifs,' yet his legacy remains that of a pitcher who, at his best, could completely overwhelm any lineup.
+Kazumi Saito won the Eiji Sawamura Award — Japan's Cy Young equivalent — in 2003 and 2006.
+Pitching for the Fukuoka Daiei Hawks, he possessed a ferocious fastball and a competitive fire that made him the ace of a rising dynasty.
+His performances drove the Hawks' success.
+His aggressive, max-effort delivery came at a cost.
+After 2007, he never pitched in another regular-season game.
+A series of debilitating shoulder injuries froze his career in its prime.
+Saito's story is one of spectacular talent cut short, a pitcher who, at his best, could completely overwhelm any lineup.

 1965–1980